curateteaching/digitalpedagogy/keywords/assessment.md

 * Copy of Artifact: forthcoming
 * Creator: Amanda Starling Gould

 This assignment includes multiple measures, collaboration, integration of concepts outside of the classroom, and modeling professional expectations for students in the discipline.
 Students are not only evaluating digital humanities projects; they are also using digital markup tools to learn how to collaboratively evaluate and respond to digital work.
 This is a key example of learning by doing: the form and content of the assignment and the assessment work together seamlessly.

-JENTERY: Great to see Gould's work in your list, too.
-Here, I'll just echo some of my remarks on other artifacts.
-Would you be willing to address not only the interesting projects students are doing in these classes but also how they are being assessed?
-Is there a way to point readers to specific assessment techniques, and then underscore why these techniques are persuasive or appropriate for the project at hand?
+Students are assessed on how they mark up the digital work, how they work in a group collaboratively, and how they respond to digital work.
+What I particularly like about this assessment is that the task itself models how they will be evaluated, and it is a precursor to how students will work and engage on a professional level after this course.

 ### La Mentira
 ![screenshot](images/assessmentLaMentira.jpg)